38th Annual Community Service Awards

 A group or individual can be nominated for each category.
 An organization can place multiple nominations, however, only one nomination per category.
 This year’s categories include:

 a.
-Education and Literacy (any volunteer who dedicated their time serving to help with education and literacy efforts)
+Education and Literacy (volunteer(s) who dedicated their time serving to help with education and literacy efforts)

 b.
-Health and Human Services (any volunteer who dedicated their time working in the health and human services sector)
+Health and Human Services (volunteer(s) who dedicated their time working in the health and human services sector)

 c.
-Culture and Arts (any volunteer who dedicated their time assisting culture and arts programs)
+Culture and Arts (volunteer(s) who dedicated their time assisting culture and arts programs)

 d.
-Environmental & animal advocacy (any volunteer who dedicated their time working to help improve environmental or animal advocacy efforts)
+Environmental & animal advocacy (volunteer(s) who dedicated their time working to help improve environmental or animal advocacy efforts)

 e.
 Youth Award (18 and younger)